n8jhj/soon-kyoo/README.md

 ## Running the examples

 Example files are included in the examples directory.
-From within your repository, clone soon-kyoo...
+From within your repository, clone soon-kyoo (will clone into "soon-kyoo" by default)...

 `git clone https://github.com/n8jhj/soon-kyoo.git`

 ...and then install it in editable mode.
-Be careful to include the dot!

 `pip install -e soon-kyoo`